euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/10-Misc-Entries-for-Info.PLIST-file.md

 ---
-#title: Workspace ONE SDK for iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+layout: page
+title: Miscellaneous Entries for the Info.PLIST File
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Miscellaneous Entries for the Info.PLIST File
 * QR Scan - Include NSCameraUsageDescription in the application info.plist file to enable the SDK to scan QR codes with the device camera.
 Provide a description that devices prompt users to allow the application to enable this feature.